5.16

 [1] Sed dum Zephyrī tranquillō spīritū sublīmātae domum redeunt, sīc sēcum altercant: “Quid, soror, dīcimus dē tam mōnstruōsō fatuae illīus mendāciō?
 [2] Tunc adolēscēns modo flōrentī lānūgine barbam īnstruēns, nunc aetāte mediā candentī cānitiē lūcidus.
 Quis ille quem temporis modicī spatium repentīnā senectā refōrmāvit?
 [3] Nīl aliud repperiēs, mī soror, quam vel mendāciō ista pessimam fēminam cōnfingere vel fōrmam marītī suī nescīre; quōrum utrum vērum est, opibus istīs quam prīmum exterminanda est. [4] Quodsī virī suī faciem ignōrat, deō profectō dēnūpsit et deum nōbīs praegnātiōne istā gerit.
 Certē sī dīvīnī puellī (quod absit) haec māter audierit, statim mē laqueō nexilī suspendam.
 [5] Ergō interim ad parentēs nostrōs redeāmus et exōrdiō sermōnis huius quam concolōrēs fallāciās adtexāmus.”

-The sisters return home, suspecting Psȳchē is in fact married to a god.
+The sisters return home, more certain than ever that Psȳchē is in fact married to a god.

 Zephyrī…sublīmātae: see 5.5.7, where Psȳchē asks Zephyr to deliver her sisters safely from the cliff as he had done for her.